underground-software/ILKD_course_materials/procedures.md

     * The command you ran and the output

-    * Your complete source code Makefile
+    * Your complete source code and makefile

     * Any error messages